 Changing the context – Raising awareness and challenging attitudes around the wider issues of sexual exploitation.

-As a Christian organisation we believe that all people are created equal, with value and purpose, and we look to work in partnership with those who want to see women free from abuse and exploitation.
+Beyond the Streets works to end sexual exploitation and is a charity inspired by Christian values.
+This belief inspires us to work with acceptance, value and mutual respect for all and we look to work in partnership with those who want to see women free from abuse and exploitation.

 Our values are central in defining our practice and ensure that all we do remain focused on achieving our vision.